-Technology-Driven Development: Using Automation and Techniques to Grow an Agile Culture
+Technology-Driven Development: Using Automation and Development Techniques to Grow an Agile Culture

 Hiroyuki Ito, Development Process Optimization Department, Rakuten, Japan

-I achieved a new agile project named “Technology-Driven Development” as an Agile Coach.
-The word “Technology-Driven Development” has 3 meanings.
-The first one is to streamline the work.
-The second one is to develop cooperative relationships with the team members and stakeholders.
+In this experience report, I present a new mechanism called “Technology-Driven Development”.
+The word “Technology-Driven Development” has three meanings: The first one is to streamline the work.
+The second one is to develop cooperative relationships between the team members and stakeholders.
 The third one is to drive learning of the team members by technical practices and methods such as Continuous Integration [5] / Continuous Delivery [8] (hereinafter called the “CI/CD”), TDD (Test-Driven Development) and BDD (Behavior-Driven Development).

-I have used the “Technology-Driven Development” not only as a technical base for developing new smartphone applications, but also as a driver for the team consisted of young and immature members to learn skills.
-This mechanism brought young members the skill for developing software and solving problems as well or better than seniors.
+The “Technology-Driven Development” mechanism has been chosen not only as a technical base for developing new smartphone applications, but also as a driver for the team that consisted of young and immature members to learn new skills.
+This way the team members learned the skill for developing software and solving problems comparably or even better than the senior members.
 Moreover, this mechanism grew the voluntary and supportive culture in our team.

-In this paper, firstly I explain our challenges and the approaches to solve them.
-Secondly, I present the concrete mechanism of the “Technology-Driven Development” I introduced.
-Thirdly, I clarify the results of streamlining, learning and collaboration by the mechanism.
-Finally, I consider the “Technology-Driven Development” from the aspect of problems, possibilities and future.

 Introduction

-Over the few years, the main purpose of automation techniques has been considered as a way of streamlining the work.
-Certainly automation can reduce manual operations, operation mistakes, and work hours.
-Originally I had also begun using it to make our work more effective.
-Although the streamlining work is valuable, there is more than streamlining to do in software product development - learning and collaboration.
+Over the years, the main purpose of automation techniques has been considered as a way of streamlining the work.
+Certainly automation can reduce manual operations, operational errors, and work hours.
+Originally we used it to work more effectively.
+Although streamlining the work is valuable, there is more to software product development, namely learning and collaboration.
 Learning is necessary to create the software right.
-Collaboration is the key factor to create the right software with team members and stakeholders.
-At the end of April 2013, I started supporting one new project as an “Agile Coach” (a role in our company to educate the team members about the agile practices, techniques and mindsets through working with them).
-Through this project, I found the additional possibilities of automation and techniques to drive learning and to accelerate collaboration.
-They have been becoming established as a new model of agile culture in our organizations.
-I organized this mechanism and named it “Technology-Driven Development”.
-In this paper, I show why and how to organize the “Technology-Driven Development” mechanism through lots of our challenges, thoughts and actions.
+Collaboration is the key factor to create the right software with the team members and stakeholders.
+At the end of April 2013, I started supporting one new project as an “Agile Coach”, a dedicated role in our company to educate team members on agile practices, techniques and the mindset through working jointly.
+Through this project, I discovered additional possibilities of automation and development techniques that drive learning and accelerate collaboration.
+These techniques have been established as a new model for creating an agile culture in our organizations.
+In this paper, I show the purpose and the approach of organizing the “Technology-Driven Development” mechanism including our challenges, thoughts, and actions.

+In this paper, first I explain our challenges and the approaches to solve them.
+Second, I present the concrete mechanism of “Technology-Driven Development”.
+Third, I clarify the results in terms of streamlining, learning and collaboration.
+Finally, the results, problems, possibilities and the future are discussed.

 Conditions and challenges

-At first, I got request from one new agile project to support them as an Agile Coach.
-The objective of the project was to develop a new smartphone application for Android and iPhone.
-There are tons of conditions and challenges in the team as follows.
+At first, I got a request from a new agile project to support them as an Agile Coach.
+The objective of the project was to develop a new smartphone application for Android and iOS.
+In this project the team faced the following conditions and challenges:

-All team members had not have any experiences of agile then.
-They adopted agile because they needed to create the whole new product and they could not define all specifications up-front.
-However, they also had unrealistic expectations to agile.
-They imagined they could create appropriate product by just following the agile practices like Scrum, without any technical and cultural backbones, and without investigating their problems by their own.
+At that time, none of the team members had any experience with agile.
+Agile was adopted because we needed to create a whole new product and could not define all specifications up-front.
+However, there were unrealistic expectations toward agile: For example, it was expected that we could create the appropriate product just by following agile practices like Scrum, without any technical and cultural foundation, and without investigating in the problems on our own.

-There had been a lot of manual operations.
-They had tested and released their products manually before I joined.
-They often had mistaken and overworked.
-Therefore, there had been no slack to think of improving their work.
+There had been many manual operations: Testing and releasing the products was done manually before I joined.
+The product had many errors and the team members were often over-worked.
+There wasn’t any slack time in order to think about improving the work.